 A chain link fence provides zero privacy.

-Constructed from metal posts and linked mesh, a chain link is a great option for security fencing or other situations where aesthetics do no play an important role in your fencing choice.
+Constructed from metal posts and linked mesh, a chain link is an excellent option for security fencing or other situations where aesthetics do not play an essential role in your fencing choice.

 Chain link fences are probably the most cost-effective choice for fencing.
 They are less expensive per linear foot than your other options.